 Its a Bear!
 What do I do?

 “Young bears (sub adults) are often unwary, naive and curious.
-They are more likely to come into contact with humans.
+They are more likely to come close to humans.
 Black bears rarely pose a threat to humans.
-Generally, the noisier the bear is, the less dangerous it is provided you don’t approach the bear.
+The noisier the bear is, the less dangerous it is.
 These are all warning signals bears give to let you know you are too close.
-When bears are caught off guard, they are stressed, and usually just want to flee.”– Mike McIntosh
+Do not approach the bear.
+When bears are caught off guard, they are stressed, so back away slowly.
+A bear usually runs away.” – Mike McIntosh

 Interactions Between Humans and Black Bears.